-As of September 30, 2013, we had approximately \$230.9 million in cash, cash equivalents and available-for-sale securities, as compared to approximately \$298.2 million as of December 31, 2012, a decrease of approximately \$67.3 million.
-The decrease was primarily attributable to payments associated with operating expenses for the nine months ended September 30, 2013.
-We believe that our existing capital resources will be sufficient to support our current and projected funding requirements through at least the next 12 months.
+As of March 31, 2014, we had approximately \$195.4 million in cash, cash equivalents and available-for-sale securities, as compared to approximately \$212.0 million as of December 31, 2013, a decrease of approximately \$16.6 million.
+The decrease was primarily attributable to payments associated with operating expenses for the three months ended March 31, 2014.
+We believe that our existing capital resources will be sufficient to support our current and projected funding requirements though the second quarter of 2016.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development of our product candidates and other research and development activities, including risks and uncertainties that could impact the rate of progress of our development activities, we are unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials and other research and development activities.

-Our operations will require significant additional funding for the foreseeable future.
-Unless and until we are able to generate a sufficient amount of product, royalty or milestone revenue, we expect to finance future cash needs through public and/or private offerings of equity securities, debt financings or collaboration and licensing arrangements, as well as through interest income earned on the investment of our cash balances and short-term investments.
-With the exception of contingent and royalty payments that we may receive under our existing collaborations, we do not currently have any commitments for future funding.
+and royalty payments that we may receive under our existing collaborations, we do not currently have any commitments for future funding.
 To the extent we raise additional capital by issuing equity securities, our stockholders could at that time experience substantial dilution.
 Any debt financing that we are able to obtain may involve operating covenants that restrict our business.
 To the extent that we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish some of our rights to our technologies or product candidates, or grant licenses on terms that are not favorable to us.